Salotto Official Game Rules

 Rules for FargoRate Submission

 All matches submitted to FargoRate automatically include certain submission parameters for verification and authenticity.
-The parameters include: Players submitting to FargoRate must be a “Salotto Verified Player” which requires a 10 match history in Salotto.
-All match submissions include an associated payment.
-All match submissions are taken no matter the outcome (winner).
+The parameters include: All match submissions include an associated payment.
+All match submissions are taken no matter the outcome (winner/loser).
 All match submissions are time and date stamped (automatically through Salotto).
-All match submission results are publically available through FargoRate.
+All match submission results are publicly available through FargoRate.
 Unresolved matches have a 48 hour window for resolution before they will be automatically submitted regardless of results.
 Only 8 Ball, 9 Ball and 10 Ball matches are considered for FargoRate submission.

 - Fees Apply to send matches for FargoRate for the added labor/cost/development needed to connect the data bases and to monitor the data coming in.